top of page

 Perched on the edge of Wolfeboro’s downtown, directly across from Brewster Academy preparatory school, Pickering House had been a local historic landmark for generations.
 But by 2015, Pickering House had fallen into such disrepair that the New Hampshire Preservation Alliance placed it on an annual list of seven historic properties that needed to be saved.
 When Pickering House was slated for demolition to make way for commercial development, Wolfeboro residents Peter and Patty Cooke bought the property.
-They then spent more than two years carefully planning a new life for Pickering House as a distinctive inn and unique spot for celebrations and gatherings in Wolfeboro, New Hampshire.
+They then spent more than two years carefully planning and rebuilding a new life for Pickering House as a distinctive inn and unique spot for celebrations and gatherings in Wolfeboro, New Hampshire.

 ABOUT THE OWNERS